sergiodurand/jasper-examples/README.md

-# jasper-examples
+# JasperReport example

-Simple Java project with JasperReports examples
+## Project on how to generate PDF report using JasperReports library

+_TODO_